EE3300/EE5300 Electronics Applications

 3

-Week 3 – Stability: stability criteria, keeping loops stable, oscillators.
+Week 3 – Stability: Feedback stability criteria, gain and phase margins, compensation strategies, and oscillators.

 4